feeka/dna-storage/README.md

 Notes:
 - The script uses the constrained split so each trial preserves the requested total error S but varies the ratio of deletion vs substitution.
-- We also convert alignment failures into explicit erasures so the message-level RS decoder can repair missing symbols.
+- The pipeline also converts alignment failures into explicit erasures so the message-level RS decoder can repair missing symbols.
 - Results are written to `bench_rs.csv` and plotted with the existing plotting scripts.

 To run the canonical sweep (defaults):